 Head towards the village of Vík

 Drive towards the village of Vík.
 This is a day for wonderful waterfalls and the famous black beach and Dyrholaey promontory.
-Check out the waterfalls Seljalandsfos, its hidden neighbours Gljúfrabúi, Kvernufoss and of course the well known Skogafoss.
-After that it is Reynisfjara, AKA the black beach with the Reynisdrangar sea stacks.
+Check out the waterfalls Seljalandsfos, its hidden neighbors Gljúfrabúi, Kvernufoss and of course the well known Skogafoss.
+After that, it is Reynisfjara, AKA the black beach with the Reynisdrangar sea stacks.
 You get a lovely view of both from the Dyrholey promontory.
-Just remember to be careful when you are on the beach and up on the promontory.
+Just remember to be careful when you are on the beach and upon the promontory.
 One tour I would absolutely recommend to you is the ice cave tour in Mýrdalsjökull glacier.
 It is available with pick up in Reykjavik or a direct departure from the town of Vík.
-This tour is also available in a ´Fast Track´format.
+This tour is also available in a ´Fast Track´ format.
 The stark ruggedness of the glacier and the beauty of the ice caves is just incredible.
 You should make a stop at the Icelandic Lava Show and see the only exhibition in the world that features flowing lava indoors.

 Deals on hotels in the town of Vík

 Drive to the village of Kirkjubaejarklaustur village and see an awesome canyon

 When you are done exploring Vík you can head up to the fantastic canyon of Fjaðrargljufur (try to say that after couple of pints!).